Install the Azure AD Connect provisioning agent

-Open Services by either navigating to it or by going to Start > Run > Services.msc.
+Open Services by going to it or by selecting Start > Run > Services.msc.

 Under Services, make sure Microsoft Azure AD Connect Agent Updater and Microsoft Azure AD Connect Provisioning Agent are there and their status is Running.

-The agent has been installed but it must be configured and enabled before it will start synchronizing users.
-To configure a new agent, see Azure AD Connect cloud provisioning new agent configuration.
+The agent has been installed, but it must be configured and enabled before it will start synchronizing users.
+To configure a new agent, see Create a new configuration for Azure AD Connect cloud sync.